davidepatti/ultraviolet/README.md

 The basic template file just considers 100 nodes for a quick test, but by customizing the properties file you can experiment play with larger networks and other aspects of the deployed LN, including nodes behavior, channels, fee/routing policies, p2p/gossip etc...
+If no config path is provided, UV now defaults to `uv_configs/template.properties`.

 Just give at look at the comments in the properties file here to get an idea: https://github.com/davidepatti/ultraviolet/blob/main/uv_configs/template.properties